Candy (Paolo Nutini song)

 "Candy" is a song from Paolo Nutini which was released on 18 May 2009.
 The song is the lead single from his second studio album Sunny Side Up.
+The song was released as a single eleven days before the release of Sunny Side Up.

 Release and reception

 The single made the A-list on BBC Radio 1 and BBC Radio 2, as well as the B-list on Absolute Radio.
 It charted at number 19 on the UK Singles Chart, making it his third highest-charting single behind "Last Request" (number five) and "Pencil Full Of Lead" (number 17).
 In Scotland, "Candy" is Nutini's highest-charting single alongside "Last Request", topping the Scottish Singles Chart.
 Elsewhere, the song reached number 10 in Switzerland and the top 30 in Ireland and Italy.